Free Energy Landscapes, Diffusion Coefficients, and Kinetic Rates from Transition Paths: Introduction

+Atomistic computer simulations of rare events like phase transitions, chemical reactions, or biomolecular interactions and conformational changes have three paramount goals: predicting detailed mechanisms, free energy landscapes, and kinetic rates.
+All of these tasks are, in many cases, cumbersome and require intensive human and computer effort, the calculation of rates being the most difficult.~\cite{Pietrucci17review,Camilloni18}

 Usually, practitioners adopt the following strategy: first, a guess of the transformation mechanism is obtained using chemical intuition or acceleration techniques including artificial biasing forces.
-Next, one of two different routes is followed: either the free energy landscape as a function of a few CVs is reconstructed, or the detailed mechanism is investigated with transition path sampling (TPS) techniques \cite{Dellago08,Bolhuis21}.
-Alternative approaches like transition interface sampling (TIS) \cite{VanErp05} or forward flux sampling (FFS) \cite{Allen05} seek at the same time mechanism, free energy and kinetic rates, however their computational cost can be prohibitive and the results could depend from the choice of the order parameter required by these techniques.
-Another alternative is constructing Markov state models, where both configuration space and time need to be discretized, from large amounts of unbiased trajectories, however applications are typically limited to rare events with low barriers \cite{Prinz11,Chodera14}.
+Next, either the free energy landscape as a function of a few collective variables (CVs) is reconstructed, or the detailed mechanism is investigated with transition path sampling (TPS) techniques \cite{Dellago08,Bolhuis21}.
+Alternative approaches like transition interface sampling \cite{VanErp05} or forward flux sampling \cite{Allen05} seek at the same time mechanism, free energy, and kinetic rates; however, their computational cost can be prohibitive and the results could depend on the choice of the order parameter required by these techniques.

-From a theoretical viewpoint, the framework of free-energy landscapes with barriers separating metastable states corresponds to the study of equilibrium probability distributions as a function of one (or a few) collective variable (CV) $q$.
-The framework of Langevin and Fokker-Planck equations \cite{Zwanzig01,Risken96}, on the other hand, has a broader scope since it provides the time evolution of CVs and/or of their probability density, encompassing equilibrium thermodynamics but also kinetics, out-of-equilibrium relaxation, etc.

-As discussed in detail in the Methods section, different forms of Langevin equations are appropriate to model the dynamics projected on CVs.
-Depending on the nature of the physical system, and on the observational time-scale (resolution) $\tau$ of the experiment, three main types of Langevin equations are customarily considered.
-Mathematically, projecting on $q$ the high-dimensional dynamics of many-particle systems leads to a non-Markovian, generalized Langevin equation, \cite{Zwanzig01,Luczka05} where the deterministic force given by the gradient of the free energy $-dF/dq$ is complemented by friction and noise that are time-correlated and connected by the fluctuation-dissipation theorem.
-Such time correlation, or memory effects are typically significant for instance when considering the short-time dynamics of small solutes immersed in a bath of liquid molecules \cite{Grote80,Lee15,Daldrop18}.
+Projecting the dynamics of the system on one (or a few) CV $q$ leads to a theoretical framework describing equilibrium thermodynamics through free energy landscapes, and kinetics (including out-of-equilibrium relaxation) through Langevin and Fokker-Planck equations \cite{Zwanzig01,Risken96}.
+Three main types of Langevin equations that depend on the nature of the physical system, and on the observational time resolution $\tau$, appear in the literature.
+In the non-Markovian case, a generalized Langevin equation is customarily employed, including a deterministic force (the gradient of the free energy $-dF/dq$) and time-correlated friction and noise, connected by the fluctuation-dissipation theorem. \cite{Zwanzig01,Luczka05} Such time correlation, or memory effects, can be significant for the short-time dynamics of small solutes immersed in a liquid bath \cite{Grote80,Lee15,Daldrop18}.